Hospice Planning (FAQ)

 Should I include hospice care in my advanced care planning?

 Yes!
-Advance care planning involves making decisions ahead of time about the health care you would want to receive at the end of life.
+Advance care planning involves making decisions ahead of time about the health care you want to receive at the end of your life.
 Studies have shown that patients who have participated in advanced care planning receive care that is more aligned with their wishes and are more satisfied with their care.

 Do I have to stop all my medications if I’m on hospice?